Housing Accelerator Fund

 |

-A new Community Improvement Plan (CIP) provides financial incentives to promote affordable housing and sustainable development.
-Through a feasibility study and stakeholder consultations, this initiative aims to establish effective programs that enhance the affordability and sustainability of new housing projects.
+Richmond Hill’s Community Improvement Plan (CIP) provides for financial incentives to promote affordable housing and sustainable development.
+This initiative to establishes effective programs that enhance the affordability and sustainability of new housing projects.

 |